nar2163/theo-captcha/README.md

 ## How they work and how to use them:

-- Mouse movement: the system collects your mouse movements (speed and direction) which gets used in the verification, generally a bot has fast, direct and linear mouse movement while a human is slower, more jittery and less accurate.
+- Mouse movement: the system collects your mouse movements (speed and direction) which gets used in the verification, generally a bot has fast, direct and linear mouse movement while a human is slower, and less accurate.

 - Other text and test based CAPTCHAs work on the backend by establishing a set of criteria that a user must meet in order to gain access.
 After a user completes the challenge, on the backend, an algorithm verifies the CAPTCHA response and validates the user’s identity.